 What Is the Difference Between an Alligator and a Crocodile?

-Alligators and crocodiles both belong to the crocodilian class of reptiles, which has 24 species, but only two are found in the United States, the American Alligator and the American Crocodile.
+According to the National Park Service, alligators and crocodiles belong to the crocodilian class of reptiles, which has 23 species, two native to the United States, the American Alligator and the American Crocodile.
 The American Alligator can only be found within the United States, whereas the American Crocodile is more common in countries to the south.
 Though many people may think alligators and crocodiles are pretty similar, they actually have many differences that clearly mark them as distinct species.
-Here we explore the differences between the American Alligator and the American Crocodile.
+Here, we explore the differences between the American Alligator and Crocodile.
+[1]

 Physical Differences Between Alligators and Crocodiles